 (2) Except as provided in Section 48910 a pupil enrolled in kindergarten or any of grades 1 to 5, inclusive, shall not be suspended for any of the acts specified in paragraph (1), and those acts shall not constitute grounds for a pupil enrolled in kindergarten or any of grades 1 go 12, inclusive, to be recommended for expulsion.

 (3) Except as provided in Section 48910 a pupil enrolled in any of grades 6 to 8, inclusive, shall not be suspended for any of the acts specified in paragraph (1).
-This paragraph is inoperative on July 1, 2025.
-(48900 (II) Knowingly received stolen school property or private property.
+This paragraph is inoperative on July 1, 2029.